awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Reference.md

 + To manage cluster\-level parameters in a DB cluster parameter group, use the [modify\-db\-cluster\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster-parameter-group.html) AWS CLI command\.
 + To manage instance\-level parameters in a DB parameter group for a DB instance in a DB cluster, use the [modify\-db\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-parameter-group.html) AWS CLI command\.

-For more information about parameter groups, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
+For more information about parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.

-### Aurora PostgreSQL Cluster\-level Parameters<a name="AuroraPostgreSQL.Reference.Parameters.Cluster"></a>
+### Aurora PostgreSQL cluster\-level parameters<a name="AuroraPostgreSQL.Reference.Parameters.Cluster"></a>

 The following table shows all of the parameters that apply to the entire Aurora PostgreSQL DB cluster\.